Azure/karpenter-provider-azure/README.md

 ### Create a cluster

-Create a new AKS cluster with the required configuration, and ready to run Karpenter using worload identity.
+Create a new AKS cluster with the required configuration, and ready to run Karpenter using workload identity.

 > Note: You can use `hack/deploy/create-cluster.sh <cluster-name> <resource-group>` to automate the following steps.